-Italian Legal Interpreter Services for Remote Witness Testimony
+Italian Interpreters for Remote Witness Testimony

 We’ve blogged about the use of legal translators and interpreters in remote depositions.
 In the case below, a Nevada trial court denied an Italian citizen the ability to testify from Italy via video conference.
 The Nevada Supreme Court held that the trial court’s decision was erroneous.